aleshaleksey/fansys23/13-crafting-imbuing.md

 It should be noted that one need not spend a whole block of 10 hours crafting with no breaks.
 Crafting time can be broken up into intervals throughout the day, though no interval can be shorter than 2 hours, as outlined above.
 Even so, this should allow a somewhat dedicated artisan to still assist their party during the adventuring day.

-This is an approximation which assumes that most of the cost of any item is the cost labour and equipment used to make it, and material costs are general low in comparison (which is not always true, but keeps things simple).The time to craft an item can be split between multiple artisans, although they must all be proficient in the tools.
+The material cost (see above) assumes that most of the cost of any item is the cost of labour and equipment used to make it, and material costs are general low in comparison (which is not always true, but keeps things simple).
+The time to craft an item can be split between multiple artisans, although they must all be proficient in the tools.

 ___
 ### Crafting Costs

 Crafting items for a character is generally cheaper than purchasing ready made items, as it means one can eliminate labour cost completely, however, if the tools are particularly expensive and must be procured, it an also be more expensive.
-Likewise, the crafting time, is a major immaterial cost.
+Likewise, the crafting time is a major immaterial cost.

 This leaves the main variable crafting cost, the material used to make the item, and the material expended in the crafting.
 For example when smithing a sword, not only does one use the iron for the blade, leather and other materials for the grip, but also, for example, the coal used in the forge.